Charlotte Barrows's picture

 Senior Associate

 Charlotte joined Nelson Byrd Woltz in 2013.
-She is a Registered Landscape Architect and LEED Accredited Professional with 15 years of professional experience.
+She is a Registered Landscape Architect and LEED Accredited Professional with over 15 years of professional experience.
 She holds a Bachelor of Science in Architecture with Honors from the University of Virginia and a Master of Landscape Architecture from the Harvard University Graduate School of Design.
 She previously worked at Landworks Studio, Inc., where she managed a wide range of projects, including the U.S. Land Port of Entry in Madawaska, Maine; the East Boston Branch of the Boston Public Library; and the Interim Landscape at the New Residential Colleges at Yale University.